 The City shall promote environmental justice and maintain and revitalize neighborhoods citywide, with a particular focus on areas of lower opportunity and concentrated poverty, including the west and east sides of the city, as well as parts adjacent to the San Joaquin Valley Railroad.
 Targeted investment in neighborhood revitalization will focus on improving infrastructure, schools, employment, parks, transportation, and other community amenities.
-The City shall implement strategies from its General Plan 2035, which was adopted in 2010, including:
+The City shall review funding opportunities on an annual basis and pursue funding opportunities as available in order to implement strategies from its General Plan 2035, which was adopted in 2010, including:

-- Residential Land Use Policies and Standards 1.20 through 1.22 to promote green/sustainable building standards for private residential, multifamily, and commercial projects and protect residential neighborhoods or land uses that may have a negative impact on the residential living environment. - Air Quality Policies and Standards 5.19 through 5.23 aiming to develop consistent procedures for evaluating project-specific and cumulative air quality impacts of projects, encouraging the provision of transit and a development pattern that is contiguous with existing developed areas of the city. - Recreation Policies and Standards 5.24 through 5.34, which strive to provide adequate park facilities throughout the city to provide organized and informal recreation opportunities and open space for residents and seek available State and federal funds, and local grants for park improvements and recreational programs and land acquisition.
+- Residential Land Use Policies and Standards 1.20 through 1.22 to promote green/sustainable building standards for private residential, multifamily, and commercial projects and protect residential neighborhoods or land uses that may have a negative impact on the residential living environment. - Air Quality Policies and Standards 5.19 through 5.23 aiming to develop consistent procedures for evaluating project-specific and cumulative air quality impacts of projects, encouraging the provision of transit and a development pattern that is contiguous with existing developed areas of the city. - Recreation Policies and Standards 5.24 through 5.34, which strive to provide adequate park facilities throughout the city to provide organized and informal recreation opportunities and open space for residents and seek available State and federal funds, and local grants for park improvements and recreational programs and land acquisition. - The City will implement at least one General Plan strategy each year on the city's southwest side and in other lower-income areas.